SAP-samples/teched2022-AD160/exercises/3_ImportSampleProcess/Readme.md

 ### Overview <a name="section1"></a>

-In this exercise, you will  acquire Invoice Sample Process and from SAP Process Automation Store.
+In this exercise, you will  acquire Invoice Sample Process from SAP Process Automation Store.
 This sample content helps users to get started in automating a simple invoice approval process that includes the extraction of data from documents and approval steps required to approve the invoice.
-Included in this sample process is the following:
+This sample process includes the following:
-- Sample request form to start the invoice processing
+- Sample request form to start the invoice processing.
-- An automation (and respective data types) to extract the data from an invoice
+- An automation (and respective data types) to extract the data from an invoice.
 - An approval step to decide for approval or rejection of the invoice.
-- Confirmation and rejection forms to notify the requester about the decision
+- Confirmation and rejection forms to notify the requester about the decision.

     ![Process](./images/BusinessProcess.png)

-## 1. Explore the store <a name="section2"></a>
+## Explore the store <a name="section2"></a>

 >The Store offers predefined content for your automation.
 Packages are categorized by catalog which let you choose between Business Content, Learning Content and Automation SDK.